dr01d3r/redcap-em-orca-photo-share/README.md

 Back on your Google Cloud home page, in the "APIs & Services" section, search for the "Photos Library API" and Enable it (if not already enabled by default).

-## Step 4 - Client Info & Authorization
+## Step 3 - Client Info & Authorization

 Now that we have the Client ID and Secret, we need to provide those values to the module, so it can then trigger the authorization process.

+## Step 4 - Album Creation

+TODO

 ---